Expert Wisdom Tooth Extractions in Renton, WA

 Why Wisdom Teeth are Removed

 Sometimes called “third molars,” wisdom teeth usually come in during the late teens or early twenties.
 When they don’t have room to grow in normally, we refer to these teeth as “impacted.”
-Impacted teeth can lead to several more serious health problems, including a few of the most common ones listed here.
+When your wisdom teeth are fully or partially impacted—unable to emerge from the gums—it can lead to chronic pain, bacterial infections, and even damage to your jawbone.
+This is why dentists often recommend that impacted wisdom teeth be removed.

 Pericoronitis: Pericoronitis is a very painful infection that can affect a partially erupted wisdom tooth and the surrounding gums.
 If left untreated, this infection can spread into the face and jaw.